HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 HOF’s Role in Validation

 The Head of Family’s role is to review your request and provide their consent.
 This isn’t just a formality; it’s a critical step that validates the address you wish to adopt.
 Their approval confirms that you indeed reside at their address and that the relationship you’ve declared is accurate.
-Without their explicit approval, your address update cannot proceed.
+Without their explicit approval, your address update cannot be processed.
 This mechanism ensures that addresses are not updated without proper authorisation and genuine consent.

 Head of Family’s Approval and Action